 Authors like Babara J. Kukla, a former Star-Ledger colleague from this writer’s half-a-lifetime ago, can have that effect without perhaps even knowing it.
 Her Wednesday book launch, at the Newark Public Library, brought together Newarkers of all races (although not exactly all ages) to celebrate themselves and their good works.
 Like any good Newark public event, Black and Brown Power met grassroots community service, and merged with Black Christianity and performance art.
 Praise dancing and poetry and a quick bar from 16-year-old future jazz great Alexis Morrast blended in with public congratulations from the new New Jersey Lt.
 Gov. Shelia Oliver and Newark City Council President Mildred Crump, Newarkers all in root, style, grace and thanksgiving.

 The book: Newark Women: From Suffragettes to the Statehouse.
-Eight hundred women—including Trump and Oliver, the latter part of the book’s cover—are briefly profiled throughout Newark’s 352-year history.
+Eight hundred women—including Crump and Oliver, the latter part of the book’s cover—are briefly profiled throughout Newark’s 352-year history.

 The author and publisher: has covered Newark and fought for its people’s humanity since this writer was in pre-school.